feedhenry/mobile-security/projects/client-certificate-authentication/keycloak/README.md

 * If you have an email account on the device, just email the CA file and the p12 file as attachments to the device.
 You can open them on the device, and you will be prompted to install them.
 * Otherwise, you can copy the CA file and p12 to a SD card, and insert it into the device.
 On the device, click on `Settings -> Search`, type in certificate.
 You should see there is an option to `Install from SD card`.
 Use the option to install the certs.

+### On an iOS Simulator

+* Start the iOS simlator and then drag and drop the certificate file and user certificates onto the simulator.
+The simulator will download the files and prompt you to confirm installation.
+* After the root cert is installed, go to "Settings -> General -> About -> Certificate Trust Settings" and enable the newly installed CA cert.

+### On an iOS Device

+* Send the certificates & p12 files as email attachments, or use services like Google Drive or Dropbox to sync the files on the device.
+Install them on the device.
+* After the root cert is installed, go to "Settings -> General -> About -> Certificate Trust Settings" and enable the newly installed CA cert.

-## Step 6: Verify you can access the Keycloak server from the emulator
+## Step 5: Verify you can access the Keycloak server from the emulator

 * Go to the browser of the emulator and type in `https://www.rhdev.me:9443` in the address bar.
 You should see the Keycloak landing page and the certificate is valid.

-## Step 7: Enable client certificate authentication in Keycloak
+## Step 6: Enable client certificate authentication in Keycloak

 * From your local machine, login as the admin user to the Keycloak server.
 * Select the `secure-app` realm and click on `Authentication`
 * Click on `Bindings` tab.
 In the drop down for `Browser Flow`, choose `X.509 browser` flow and then save.

-## Step 8: Run the sample app and perform authentication
+## Step 7: Run the sample app and perform authentication

 * Run the sample Android app.
 Perform authentication.
 * When the system browser is loaded, you should be see that the certificate is loaded into the browser automatically.